 - Residential services for people with developmental or other disabilities – Provide housing and nonmedical care and services for children or adults with disabilities or functional limitations.
 Many different names are used for facilities of this type, including assisted living, adult living facilities, group homes, developmental homes, community-based residential facilities, and others.

 A scarcity of long-term care facilities in rural communities can cause hardship and difficult choices for individuals and their families.
 In such cases, people who need long-term care must decide, in consultation with their families and other caregivers, if home care is possible or if relocation to a facility outside of their community is necessary.
 A move to another community can be stressful, and family members might not be able to visit as often as they would like.
 Communities also experience economic loss and diminished social connections when people leave.

 Frequently Asked Questions

 - What services do rural long-term care facilities provide?

-- What are characteristics of residents of rural long-term care facilities?
+- What are the characteristics of residents of rural long-term care facilities?

 - Where are long-term care facilities located?

 - How is long-term care paid for?

 - How does the lack of access to home and community-based services affect utilization of assisted living and nursing homes in rural areas?

 - How prevalent is the provision of long-term care services by Critical Access Hospitals?

 - What effect do assisted living facilities and nursing homes have on the local economy?